kilaposhi/Schotten-Totten/Documentation/English_Terminology.md

 8. Rank: The value assigned to each card in a deck (e.g., ace, king, queen, jack, etc.).
 9. Shuffle: To randomize the order of the cards in a deck before a game.
 10. Cut: To divide the deck into two parts before shuffling.
-11. Meld: A combination of cards that can be played in certain card games for additional points
+11. Meld: A Combination of cards that can be played in certain card games for additional points
-12. Meld: A combination of cards played on a stone to claim the corresponding stone..
+12. Meld: A Combination of cards played on a stone to claim the corresponding stone..